hrweb3buttons/pfbuttons/README.md

       <h2>Support Community Development</h2>
       <p>If you find these tools useful, you can help sustain continued work by sending a small contribution.</p>

       <p>A seasonal outreach campaign for Christmas Toys for Batang Pinoy is now open.
-This drive accepts USDT only.
-If you would like to donate to the Christmas Toy Drive, please use the forth button</p>
+This drive accepts USDT only.</p>

       <div class="donate-group">
         <button id="donateBNB">Donate BNB</button>